zhenliu26/TOC_GEE/README.md

 ### TOC_Image

-This function will generate the TOC curve from the ee.Image (the file format in the Google Earth Engine) and display it.
+This function will generate the TOC curve from the ee.Image (the data format in the Google Earth Engine) and display it.
 The parameters in the TOC_Image function are:
 - img: (ee.Image) the image which contains the reference band and index bands.
 - QCbandname: (String) the band name of QC band
 - IndexbandnameList: (ee.List/list) the list of index band names